playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 > _Hexa_ means "six" in Latin and _deca_ means "ten", so these are combined to form "sixteen".

-Now you may wonder how you can count to 16 in a single column when we only use 10 numbers.
-The answer, to many developers, is to fill the remaining last 6 with other symbols: letters.
+Now you may wonder how you can count to 16 in a single column when we only use 10 symbols to represent numbers.
+The answer, to many developers, is to fill the remaining last 6 with other symbols: alphabetical letters.

 `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `A`, `B`, `C`, `D`, `E`, `F`